spawnfest/marker/marker_web/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 The site contains a text area, where you can write Markdown documents, which will get transformed into a HTML displayed below.

-Enjoy!
+**Note**: be sure to check the _"Show debug preview"_ checkbox to get an insight into the parsing/rendering process.

+Enjoy 😁!